vfarcic/devops24/manuscript/03-manual-cd.md

 We won't go into all the cultural and development changes one would need to employ before attempting to reach the stage where CDP is desirable, or even possible.
 That would be a subject for a different book and would require much more space than what we have.
 I am not even going to try to convince you to embrace continuous deployment.
 There are many valid cases when CDP is not a good option and even more of those when it is not even possible without substantial cultural and technical changes which are outside Kubernetes domain.
 Statistically speaking, it is likely that you are not ready to embrace continuous deployment.

 At this point, you might be wondering whether it makes sense for you to continue reading.
-Maybe you are indeed not ready for continuous deployment, and maybe you think that this was a waste of time.
-If that's the case, my message to you is that it does not matter.
+Maybe you are indeed not ready for continuous deployment, and maybe thinking this is a waste of time.
+If that's the case, my message to you is that, it does not matter.
 The fact that you already have some experience with Kubernetes tells me that you are not a lagger.
 You chose to embrace a new way of working.
 You saw the benefits of distributed systems, and you are embracing what surely looked like madness when you made your first steps.

 If you reached this far, you are ready to learn and practice the processes that follow.
 You might not be ready to do continuous deployment.
 That's OK.
 You can fall back to continuous delivery.
 If that is also too big of a scratch, you can start with continuous integration.
 The reason I'm saying that it does not matter lies in the fact that most of the steps are the same in all those cases.
 No matter whether you are planning to do CI, CD, or CDP, you have to build something, you have to run some tests, and you have to deploy your applications somewhere.